Vivek-S1n9h/Sales-Analytics-Report/README.md

 - [x]	Designing user-centric reports with empathy in mind.
 - [x]	Optimization of report generation through meticulous fine-tuning.
 - [x]	Developing a systematic approach to devising a report building plan.

+**Note:** The project Excel file is not uploaded due to Codebasics terms and conditions.